-Mark Ayranto, Chairman and acting CEO since July 1, 2014, Richmond Graham, past President and CEO, and David Rutt CFO and Corporate Secretary, are each an "NEO" of the Corporation for purposes of the following disclosure.
+Mark Ayranto, Chairman and acting CEO from July 1, 2014 to January 31, 2016, Richmond Graham, past President and CEO, and David Rutt CFO and Corporate Secretary, are each an "NEO" of the Corporation for purposes of the following disclosure.
+Mark Haywood was appointed President & CEO on February 1, 2016 after the period of this report.